stefantwoods/VibeReading/Roadmap.md

-# The Complete Classical Excellence Roadmap (Final Version)
+# The Complete Classics Roadmap

-*A unified path to philosophical depth, rhetorical mastery, and conversational grace*

 -----